Gregmus2/grpc-fts/README.md

 variables.yaml  <- variables definition if needed
 ```

-Now you can fill configuration, write test cases and validate them.
+Now you can fill generated configuration, write test cases and then validate them.
 ```shell
 ./fts validate
 ```